xgroleau/xgroleau.github.io/content/blog/_index.md

 +++
 ## Blog

-Some of my thoughts when things either work or as they often do, doesn't.
+A [bare bone blog](http://motherfuckingwebsite.com/) where I dump some of my brain activity.